castdrian/dipa-auto/README.md

 docker compose logs -f
 ```

-The Docker setup includes:
-- Automatic initialization and configuration
-- Hash file migration (if upgrading from previous versions)
-- Persistent storage for tracking dispatched updates
-- Healthcheck to ensure the service is running properly

 ## Migrating from standard to Docker

 If you're moving from a standard installation to Docker: